kubernetes/kubernetes/docs/design/daemon.md

   - Modifiers
     - delete (if --cascade=true, then first the client turns down all the pods controlled by the DaemonSet (by setting the nodeName to a non-existant name); then it deletes the DaemonSet; then it deletes the pods)
     - label
+	- annotate
-    - update (only allowed to selector and to nodeSelector and nodeName of pod template)
+    - update operations like patch and replace (only allowed to selector and to nodeSelector and nodeName of pod template)
-    - DaemonSets have labels, so you could, for example, list all DaemonSets with a certain label (the same way you would for a Replication Controller).
+    - DaemonSets have labels, so you could, for example, list all DaemonSets with certain labels (the same way you would for a Replication Controller).
   - In general, for all the supported features like get, describe, update, etc, the DaemonSet works in a similar way to the Replication Controller.
 However, note that the DaemonSet and the Replication Controller are different constructs.

 ### Persisting Pods
-  - Ordinary livenes probes specified in the pod template work to keep pods created by a DaemonSet running.
+  - Ordinary liveness probes specified in the pod template work to keep pods created by a DaemonSet running.
   - If a daemon pod is killed or stopped, the DaemonSet will create a new replica of the daemon pod on the node.

 ### Cluster Mutations
-  - When a new node is added to the cluster the DaemonSet starts the daemon on the node (if the node’s labels match the user-specified selectors).
+  - When a new node is added to the cluster, the DaemonSet controller starts daemon pods on the node for DaemonSets whose pod template nodeSelectors match the node’s labels.
   - Suppose the user launches a DaemonSet that runs a logging daemon on all nodes labeled “logger=fluentd”.
 If the user then adds the “logger=fluentd” label to a node (that did not initially have the label), the logging daemon will launch on the node.
 Additionally, if a user removes the label from a node, the logging daemon on that node will be killed.

 ## Alternatives Considered

-An alternative way to launch daemons is to avoid going through the API server, and instead provide ways to package the daemon into the node.
-For example, users could:

-1. Include the daemon in the machine image
-2. Use static pod manifests to launch daemon pods when the node initializes

-These alternatives don’t work as well because the daemons won’t be well integrated into Kubernetes.
-In particular,

-1. In alternatives (1) and (2), health checking for the daemons would need to be re-implemented, or would not exist at all (because the daemons are not run inside pods).
-In the current proposal, the Kubelet will health-check daemon pods and restart them if necessary.
-2. In alternatives (1) and (2), binding services to a group of daemons is difficult (which is needed in use cases such as the sharded data store use case described above), because the daemons are not run inside pods
-3. A big disadvantage of these methods is that adding new daemons in existing nodes is difficult (for example, if a cluster manager wants to add a logging daemon after a cluster has been deployed).
-4. The above alternatives are less user-friendly.
-Users need to learn two ways of launching pods: using the API when launching pods associated with Replication Controllers, and using manifests when launching daemons.
-So in the alternatives, deployment is more difficult.
-5. It’s difficult to upgrade binaries launched in any of those three ways.

-Another alternative is for the user to explicitly assign pods to specific nodes (using the Pod spec) when creating pods.
-A big disadvantage of this alternative is that the user would need to manually check whether new nodes satisfy the desired labels, and if so add the daemon to the node.
-This makes deployment painful, and could lead to costly mistakes (if a certain daemon is not launched on a new node which it is supposed to run on).
-In essence, every user will be re-implementing the DaemonSet for themselves.
+We considered several alternatives, that were deemed inferior to the approach of creating a new DaemonSet abstraction.

+One alternative is to include the daemon in the machine image.
+In this case it would run outside of Kubernetes proper, and thus not be monitored, health checked, usable as a service endpoint, easily upgradable, etc.

+A related alternative is to package daemons as static pods.
+This would address most of the problems described above, but they would still not be easily upgradable, and more generally could not be managed through the API server interface.

 A third alternative is to generalize the Replication Controller.
-We could add a field for the user to specify that she wishes to bind pods to certain nodes in the cluster.
-Or we could add a field to the pod-spec allowing the user to specify that each node can have exactly one instance of a pod (so the user would create a Replication Controller with a very large number of replicas, and set the anti-affinity field to true preventing more than one pod with that label from being scheduled onto a single node).
-The disadvantage of these methods is that the DaemonSet and the Replication Controller are very different concepts.
-The DaemonSet operates on a per-node basis, while the Replication Controller operates on a per-job basis (in particular, the DaemonSet will take action when a node is changed or added).
-So presenting them as different concepts makes for a better user interface.
-Having small and directed controllers for distinct purposes makes Kubernetes easier to understand and use, compared to having one controller to rule them all (see ["Convert ReplicationController to a plugin"](http://issues.k8s.io/3058)).
+We would do something like: if you set the `replicas` field of the ReplicationConrollerSpec to -1, then it means "run exactly one replica on every node matching the nodeSelector in the pod template."
+The ReplicationController would pretend `replicas` had been set to some large number -- larger than the largest number of nodes ever expected in the cluster -- and would use some anti-affinity mechanism to ensure that no more than one Pod from the ReplicationController runs on any given node.
+There are two downsides to this approach.
+First, there would always be a large number of Pending pods in the scheduler (these will be scheduled onto new machines when they are added to the cluster).
+The second downside is more philosophical: DaemonSet and the Replication Controller are very different concepts.
+We believe that having small, targeted controllers for distinct purposes makes Kubernetes easier to understand and use, compared to having larger multi-functional controllers (see ["Convert ReplicationController to a plugin"](http://issues.k8s.io/3058) for some discussion of this topic).

 ## Design